zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 The [Classifier Comparison notebook](../tutorials/ml_examples.md) shows the behavior of built-in neural networks on several synthetic data-sets.

+The folowing figure shows the Concrete ML neural network trained with Quantization Aware Training in an FHE-compatible configuration and compares it to the floating-point equivalent trained with scikit-learn.

 ![Comparison neural networks](../figures/neural_nets_builtin.png)

-The figure above right shows the Concrete ML neural network, trained with Quantization Aware Training in an FHE-compatible configuration.
-The figure compares this network to the floating-point equivalent, trained with scikit-learn.

-### Architecture parameters
+## Architecture parameters

-- `module__n_layers`: number of layers in the FCNN, must be at least 1.
+- `module__n_layers`: number of layers in the FCNN.
+  - This parameter must be at least 1.
 Note that this is the total number of layers.
 For a single, hidden layer NN model, set `module__n_layers=2`
-- `module__activation_function`: can be one of the Torch activations (e.g., nn.ReLU, see the full list [here](../deep-learning/torch_support.md#activation-functions)).
-Neural networks with `nn.ReLU` activation benefit from specific optimizations that make them around 10x faster than networks with other activation functions.
+- `module__activation_function`: can be one of the Torch activations (such as nn.ReLU)
+  - See the full list of Torch activations [here](../deep-learning/torch_support.md#activation-functions).
+  - Neural networks with `nn.ReLU` activation benefit from specific optimizations that make them around 10x faster than networks with other activation functions.

-### Quantization parameters
+## Quantization parameters

 - `n_w_bits` (default 3): number of bits for weights
 - `n_a_bits` (default 3): number of bits for activations and inputs
-- `n_accum_bits`: maximum accumulator bit-width that is desired.
-By default, this is unbounded, which, for weight and activation bit-width settings, [may make the trained networks fail in compilation](neural-networks.md#overflow-errors).
-When used, the implementation will attempt to keep accumulators under this bit-width through [pruning](../explanations/pruning.md) (i.e., setting some weights to zero)
+- `n_accum_bits`: maximum accumulator bit-width that is desired
+  - By default, this is unbounded, which, for weight and activation bit-width settings, [may make the trained networks fail in compilation](neural-networks.md#overflow-errors).
+When used, the implementation will attempt to keep accumulators under this bit-width through [pruning](../explanations/pruning.md) (for example, setting some weights to zero).
-- `power_of_two_scaling` (default True): forces quantization scales to be powers-of-two, which, when coupled with the ReLU activation, benefits from strong FHE inference time optimization.
-See this [section](../explanations/quantization.md#quantization-special-cases) in the quantization documentation for more details.
+- `power_of_two_scaling` (default True): forces quantization scales to be powers-of-two
+  - When coupled with the ReLU activation, this optimize strongly the FHE inference time.
+  - See this [section](../explanations/quantization.md#quantization-special-cases) in the quantization documentation for more details.

 ### Training parameters (from skorch)

-- `max_epochs`: The number of epochs to train the network (default 10)
+- `max_epochs` (default 10): The number of epochs to train the network
-- `verbose`: Whether to log loss/metrics during training (default: False)
+- `verbose` (default: False): Whether to log loss/metrics during training
-- `lr`: Learning rate (default 0.001)
+- `lr` (default 0.001): Learning rate

-Other parameters from skorch can be found in the [skorch documentation](https://skorch.readthedocs.io/en/stable/classifier.html).
+You can find other parameters from skorch in the [skorch documentation](https://skorch.readthedocs.io/en/stable/classifier.html).

 ### Advanced parameters

-- `module__n_hidden_neurons_multiplier`: The number of hidden neurons will be automatically set proportional to the dimensionality of the input.
-This parameter controls the proportionality factor and is set to 4 by default.
+- `module__n_hidden_neurons_multiplier` (default 4): The number of hidden neurons.
+  - This parameter will be automatically set proportional to the dimensionality of the input.
+It controls the proportionality factor.
 This value gives good accuracy while avoiding accumulator overflow.
-See the [pruning](../explanations/pruning.md) and [quantization](../explanations/quantization.md) sections for more info.
+  - See the [pruning](../explanations/pruning.md) and [quantization](../explanations/quantization.md) sections for more info.

 ### Class weights